nebnamwen/buttonbox_c/README.txt

 See the sections below for information on config options.

-Press the Escape key or close the display window to quit.
+Close the window, or hold the Escape key for half a second and then release, to quit.

 == playing ButtonBox ==